ChrisStedman/graduate_coding/solution/README.md

 When opened in excel, this file displays state abbreviations in column A, with the corresponding count of the state in column B.

+Note: Active & inactive members were counted as the instructions did not specify that inactive members should be excluded.

 ## Thoughts on the problem

 I used Javascript to develop my solution because it is ideal for small programming challenges such as these.
 Javascript allows developers to easily import/export files and supports JSON data, facilitating rapid development.